CABEZA DE VACA, ÁLVAR NÚÑEZ

-The hostility of shoreline Indians, which hardly seemed necessary given the Castaways’ experiences, the four men altered their course from down the inner coast toward Santiesteban del Puerto by turning west toward the Pacific Ocean.
+With the hostility of shoreline Indians, which hardly seemed necessary given the castaways’ experiences, the four men altered their course from down the inner coast toward Santiesteban del Puerto by turning west toward the Pacific Ocean.
 They crossed northern Mexico en route to La Junta de los Ríos, the junction of the Río Conchos with the Río Grande at present-day Presidio, Texas, and Ojinaga, Chihuahua.
-Their journey was safe for the Castaways and uneventful save for a remarkable surgery performed by Cabeza de Vaca.
+The journey was safe for the castaways and uneventful save for a remarkable surgery performed by Cabeza de Vaca.
 He removed an arrowhead that had struck an Indian in the chest and lodged above his heart.
 In medical terminology, the procedure is a sagittectomy, and it earned Cabeza de Vaca lasting fame as the “Patron Saint” of the Texas Surgical Society.
 This remarkable excision is the subject of a brief article appearing in the prestigious New England Journal of Medicine.

 For more information about Presidio’s 1st Spanish Explorer… http://www.tshaonline.org/handbook/online/articles/fca06

 Presidio, Texas was established in 1683 A.D. but has been inhabited since 1500 B.C. because of it’s location at the confluence of the Rio Grande and the Rio Conchos.

 An In Depth Book is Available About Presidio’s History @